PIP Mandatory Reconsideration Request Letter Tool

 How To Use This Tool

-First we need to know which of the activities and descriptors that entitle you to PIP you think you meet.
+We need to know which of the activities and descriptors that entitle you to PIP you think you meet.
 This will also tell you what rate of PIP you think, by your own assessment, you should have received.

 Below are the ‘activities’ and ‘descriptors’ used to decide if you are entitled to PIP.
 The ‘activities’ are the daily tasks (like making a meal), and the ‘descriptors’ are the phrases that describe the help you need to complete that task.
 Your difficulty must be covered by the phrase you choose for it to help you be entitled to PIP.

 Please select all of the descriptors below that you meet for each task.
-If you select more than one this tool will automatically chose the one that gives you the most points.
+If you select more than one this tool will automatically choose the one that gives you the most points.
 We’ve changed the language of them slightly to make it easier to understand.

 If you feel better on some days than on others, choose the phrase that describes how things are on bad days.
 When you are asked to explain why you meet this descriptor on the next page, explain what help you need on bad days and better days and how frequently you have both.